cannizarro/Suraksha/README.md

 This app can be run on your android device, through android studio, by cloning this repo and then adding the google-services.json file from your own firebase project naming the app suraksha.
 In your firebase project you have to enable firebase database and google authentication.
 I also have a class named APIKeys which contains the API key for the Xirsys TURN server channel I am using.
 So you can also make a developer account on Xirsys for free and put your own API keys in `getIceServer()` method.
 Feel free to raise an issue.

-This repo can be used mainly as a reference for WebRTC and how to capture frames (remote) or record videostream (local) using WebRTC.
+This repo can also be used as a reference for WebRTC and how to capture frames (remote) or record videostream (local) using WebRTC mediastreams.

 The WebRTC using Activities are:
-- `[CameraActivity](https://github.com/cannizarro/Suraksha/blob/master/app/src/main/java/com/cannizarro/securitycamera/CameraActivity.java)`: captures a local videostream, which can then be saved locally or live streamed to a remote party.
+- <a href = "https://github.com/cannizarro/Suraksha/blob/master/app/src/main/java/com/cannizarro/securitycamera/CameraActivity.java">`CameraActivity`</a>: Captures a local videostream, which can then be saved locally or live streamed to a remote party.
-- `[SurveilActivity](https://github.com/cannizarro/Suraksha/blob/master/app/src/main/java/com/cannizarro/securitycamera/SurveilActivity.java)`: get live stream from a camera which is online and capture frames of it.
+- <a href="https://github.com/cannizarro/Suraksha/blob/master/app/src/main/java/com/cannizarro/securitycamera/SurveilActivity.java">`SurveilActivity`</a>: get live stream from a camera which is online and capture frames of it.

 ### Here are some gifs that will give you a walkthrough: